DFHack/dfhack/docs/plugins/buildingplan.rst

 When viewing a planned building, a separate `overlay` widget appears on the building info sheet, showing you which items have been attached and which items are still pending.
-For the pending items, you can see its position in the fulfillment queue.
+For a pending item, you can see its position in the fulfillment queue.
 If there is a particular building that you need built ASAP, you can click on the "make top priority" button (or hit :kbd:`Ctrl`:kbd:`T`) to bump the items for this building to the front of their respective queues.